William-King977/eng84_exception_handling/README.md

-# Exception Handling in Python
+# File and Exception Handling in Python
 We have `try`, `except`, `raise` and
 `finally` as our code blocks to handle the errors or exceptions.